-Appointees employed 100 percent of full time in Summer Sessions are not eligible for additional employment during the period(s) of Summer Sessions service (Session I and/or II).
-If an appointment in Summer Sessions is in addition to other summer employment, the total salary for all appointments combined may not exceed a total of 100 percent of full time nor the maximum of 3/9ths or 1/11th of the annual base salary.
+Appointees employed 100 percent of full-time in Summer Sessions are not eligible for additional employment during the period(s) of Summer Sessions service (Session I and/or II).
+If an appointment in Summer Sessions is in addition to other summer employment, the total salary for all jobs combined may not exceed a total of 100 percent of full time nor the maximum of 3/9ths, 1/11th or 1/12th of the annual base salary.
 For fiscal-year appointees, payment is in lieu of vacation.

 It is assumed that any individual employed on extramural funds will not be absent from the site of the research program for vacation or other purposes during the period for which summer additional compensation is to be paid, except for periods of approved leaves of absence.

 If the sponsoring agency has given permission for a leave and it is less than seven calendar days, follow the departmental procedures for notifying the chair.
 If the absence is longer than seven calendar days, a Leave of Absence Form (UCI-AP-76) should be prepared by the department and forwarded for appropriate approvals.
-(See APP 7-14, Other Leaves, for further information.)
+(See APP 7-17, Other Leaves with Pay, for further information.)

 Occasionally an academic who has received prior approval to be on a Special Leave of Absence without salary will want to earn summer additional compensation during the summer.
-Refer to the Payroll/Personnel Online System Procedures manual, Section 7-2, Leave With Pay, for detailed information on PPS entry/update for this type of transaction.
+Refer to the UPKs, for detailed information on UCPath entry/update for this type of transaction.

 Approval of summer additional compensation, including payment of a third month (3/9ths) of salary, has been delegated to Deans as long as it conforms to the regulations set out in APM 600-14 and APM 600, Appendix I, as well as the guidelines in this section of the APP.
 Any exception to University policy requires approval of the Executive Vice Chancellor and Provost.

-For academic appointees on fiscal-year (12-month) appointments, approval to work the twelfth month (i.e., work in lieu of vacation) must be obtained from the Dean, and equivalent vacation must be used and reported.
+For academic appointees on fiscal-year (12-month) jobs, approval to work the twelfth month (i.e., work in lieu of vacation) must be obtained from the Dean, and equivalent vacation must be used and reported.

 [includes NIH, HRSA, AHRQ, CDC, CMS, SAMSA and other agencies]Faculty salaries charged to the above funding sources are subject to the following salary cap for 100 percent effort.
 Supplementation of DHHS capped salaries may be made only from available non-federal or non-state funding sources.